 1. Stroll in Valencia Old Town

 Valencia’s historic center is relatively small but beautiful.
 As you stroll in the charming alleys and admire the main plazas, you’ll make a journey through history.
-Indeed, in Valencia Old Town, you’ll get to see different layers, from the Middle Age to the 15th century (the age of Spanish explorations), all the way to the early 20th-century Modernism.
+Indeed, in Valencia Old Town, you’ll get to see different layers, from the Middle Ages to the 15th century (the age of Spanish explorations), all the way to the early 20th-century Modernism.

 Aside from strolling around and enjoying the vibrant life, there are a few places in Valencia’s old town that you should visit.